akim67212/My-Cybersecurity-Portfolio/Apply filters to SQL queries/Apply filters to SQL queries.md

 The following code demonstrates how I created a SQL query to filter for login attempts that occurred outside of Mexico.
  ![lab3](https://github.com/user-attachments/assets/b7997dfb-b2ef-42fc-892d-3a1df05c07ac)

 The first part of the screenshot is my query, and the second part is a portion of the output.
 This query returns all login attempts that occurred in countries other than Mexico.
-First, I started by selecting all data from the log\_in\_attempts table.
-Then, I used a WHERE clause with NOT to filter for countries other than Mexico.
-I used LIKE with MEX% as the pattern to match because the dataset represents Mexico as MEX and MEXICO.
-The percentage sign (%) represents any number of unspecified characters when used with LIKE
+First, I started by selecting all data from the <mark>log\_in\_attempts</mark> table.
+Then, I used a <mark>WHERE</mark> clause with <mark>NOT</mark> to filter for countries other than Mexico.
+I used <mark>LIKE</mark> with MEX% as the pattern to match because the dataset represents Mexico as MEX and MEXICO.
+The percentage sign <mark>(%)</mark> represents any number of unspecified characters when used with <mark>LIKE</mark>

 ## Retrieve employees in Marketing